pa11y/pa11y-lint-config/README.md

 ## Contributing

-There are many ways to contribute to Pa11y Lint Config, we cover these in the [contributing guide](CONTRIBUTING.md) for this repo.
+There are many ways to contribute to `eslint-config-pa11y`, we cover these in the [contributing guide](CONTRIBUTING.md) for this repo.

 If you're ready to contribute some code, clone this repo locally and commit your code on a new branch.